Tired of the holiday bland, dry turkey and want to dazzle your guests?!

 - 1 cup chicken stock

 - 1 tablespoon butter

 - 1 tablespoon flour

 - Sauté the chopped veggies with some butter in a skillet.
 Add the stock and let it simmer.
 Drain the broth and discard the vegetables.

 - In a heavy bottom pan over low heat, add the butter.
-When it sizzles add the flour and keep stirring until it a golden paste forms.
-Gradually add the broth while whisking vigorously with a whisk.
+When it sizzles, add the flour and keep stirring until a golden paste forms.
+Gradually add the chicken broth while whisking vigorously with a whisk.

 - Add some drippings from the turkey roasting pan.
 Serve hot with the turkey.